 In all treatments except the 20, 45, 75 kPa and Irrigator Pro treatments, the SWT probes were used for irrigation monitoring only.
 In the 20, 45, and 75 kPa treatments, a weighted average approach was implemented by crop age and estimated rooting depth to determine when the irrigation trigger was reached.
 The SWT probe data were averaged by depth and entered into Irrigator Pro daily to allow it to make the irrigation scheduling recommendation.
 Each of the other irrigation scheduling treatments had an irrigation recommendation trigger which was followed.
 When a treatment called for irrigation an 0.75-inch irrigation application was applied to all three replications of this treatment on the day it reached its threshold.
-This procedure was followed season long.
+This procedure was followed over the course of the season.
 Irrigation was terminated once a field average 10% open boll was reached.
-This occurred on September 4, 2020.
-During the time from planting until harvest, 21.36 inches of rainfall was received at the research site.
-This is a significant amount of rainfall and can be considered a "wet" year, or a year in which low amounts of irrigation were required for successful yields.
-The center two rows of each plot were harvested on October 26, 2020 utilizing a two row John Deere cotton picker with a bagging attachment in the basket.
-Each plot was weighed immediately after harvest, ginning subsamples were pulled and an average lint turnout value was calculated and applied to all samples to estimate lint yield from each plot.
+This occurred on September 4, 2020 and September 10, 2021.
+During the time from planting until harvest, 21.36 and 29.66 inches of rainfall were received during 2020 and 2021 respectively at the research site.
+This is a significant amount of rainfall and means both years can be considered "wet" years, or a year in which low amounts of irrigation were required for successful yields.
+The center two rows of each plot were harvested on October 26, 2020 and October 20, 2021 utilizing a two row John Deere cotton picker with a bagging attachment in the basket.
+Each plot's bagged yield was weighed immediately after harvest, ginning subsamples were pulled and an average lint turnout value was calculated and applied to all samples to estimate lint yield from each plot.
 Additionally, a relative profit calculation was performed to determine which treatments had the highest profitability.
-This was done by simply using UGA's Enterprise Budget estimated cost of pumping irrigation, which is \$7/ac-in for electrical pumps and \$12/ac-in for diesel pumps, multiplying these values by the irrigation applied by each treatment and subtracting this value from an estimated \$0.79/lb. of lint value of cotton.
+This was done by simply using UGA's Enterprise Budget estimated cost of pumping irrigation, which is \$7/ac-in for electrical pumps and \$12/ac-in for diesel pumps, multiplying these values by the irrigation applied by each treatment and subtracting this value from an estimated \$0.79/lb.
+(2020) and \$1.00/lb.
+(2021) of lint value of cotton.
 Thus, these values do not account for any other input cost but that of pumping irrigation water.
 It can be assumed that all of input costs were kept consistent across all treatments and the only difference is irrigation applied.
 These costs do not include the cost of irrigation method, but are meant as a relative value for reference.